Ahmad-Faqehi/JS-Obfuscation-Decrypt/README.md

 # JS-Obfuscation-Decrypt
 In JS there is a way to Obfuscation the html tags and text by using Obfuscate.
-Here I do some programs in java and C# to decrption the code.
+Here I do some programs in **C#** to decrption the code.

 Maybe you see some code like this :

-##The Code of Obfuscation :
+##

 var erp = new Array;